 She founded and continues to chair the African American Collaborative Obesity Research Network (AACORN).
 She is a member of the National Academy of Medicine (formerly the Institute of Medicine) and is a Past-President of the American Public Health Association.
 She has extensive experience in advisory roles related to public health and nutrition policy in the US and abroad.

-Professor Mark Febbraio is a senior principal research fellow of the NHMRC (National Health and Medical Research Council, Australia), the Head of the Cellular and Molecular Metabolism Laboratory, and Head of the Diabetes and Metabolism Division at the Garvan Institute for Medical Research.
+Professor Mark Febbraio is a Senior Principal Research Fellow of the National Health and Medical Research Council, Australia, and the Head of the Cellular and Molecular Metabolism Laboratory within the Drug Discovery Program at Monash Institute of Pharmaceutical Sciences, Monash University, Australia.
 He is also the Chief Scientific Officer of N-Gene Research Laboratories Inc, a USA-based Biotechnology Company.

 His research is focused on understanding cellular and molecular mechanisms associated with obesity and type 2 diabetes, and his aim is to develop novel drugs to treat metabolic disease.
 Professor Febbraio has been awarded a number of prizes including the A K McIntyre Prize for significant contributions to Australian Physiological Science (1999), the Colin I Johnson Lectureship by the High Blood Pressure Research Council of Australia (2006) and the Sandford Skinner Oration (2011).
 He is on the Editorial Board of Diabetes, The American Journal of Physiology Endocrinology & Metabolism, and the Journal of Applied Physiology.
 He has authored over 200 peer reviewed papers in leading journals and has over 12,000 career citations.

 Professor Jeffrey Reading

 Simon Fraser University,